 A few years ago, I reviewed a program designed to help gun owners document and archive important information about their firearms, related accessories, and ammunition.
 While I liked the old program I was using, the developer has apparently abandoned the project.
 My copy of the old program had become buggy, and there’s no support for it anymore.
-Fortunately, I recently discovered a new database program that is fantastic.
+Fortunately, I recently discovered a new gun database program that is fantastic.
 It’s superior in many ways.
-It’s called Your Second Amendment Gun Database (or “2AFDB” as an abbreviation later in this article).
+It’s called Your Second Amendment Firearms Database (or “2AFDB” as an abbreviation later in this article).

 There are a number of data points about your firearms, ammo, and related accessories you might want to keep recorded or track:

 - Receipts and other paper documents (scanned or photographed)

 - Serial numbers